M1 Pies: Level Up Your Dividend Strategy and Optimize Your Portfolio Like a Pro (2024)

 1. You get the ease of use, with great dashboards and visual representations, but you also get the algorithms that are built into every M1 Pie to make sure your investment strategy is automatically adjusted.
 The charts and graphs make it easy to have a clear overview of the portfolio.
 At the same time, the bot part of the pie is there to keep the portfolio in line with your investment objectives.
 Every time you add more funds to the pie (such as with a direct deposit or reinvesting dividends), it automatically allocates the fresh funds in a way that would adjust the equities within that pie to bring them back into the allocation that you have decided on.
 This is one effective way of rebalancing your portfolio, unlike the traditional (and potentially rarely used) way of actually selling your winners to buy the losers.

 2. You get the set-it-and-forget-it feature that is the hallmark of long-term investors.
-We should spend most of our time mapping out our investment strategies and then letting automation do its thing over time.
-Viewed with the Pareto Principle in mind, we should spend 80% of our investing time ensuring we have a plan that will help boost our path to FI and 20% of our time executing and maintaining that plan.
+We should be spending most of our time mapping out our investment strategies, then let automation do its thing over time.
+Viewed with the Pareto Principle in mind, we should be spending 80% of our investing time making sure we have a plan that will help boost our path to FI, and 20% of our time executing and maintaining that plan.

 Friends of ChooseFI M1 Pies